How to use Herbs in the Kitchen

 Pesto from fresh herbs:

-The classic pesto from Italy, more precisely from Genoa (hence the name pesto Genovese), consists of fresh basil, pine nuts, Italian cheeses, garlic, pepper and olive oil.
+The classic pesto from Italy, more precisely from Genoa (hence the name pesto Genovese), consists of fresh basil, pine nuts, Italian cheeses, garlic, pepper, and olive oil.
 The fresh herb sauce tastes best fresh prepared.
 Herbs can be varied according to taste.
 Chanterelles are very popular.
-To get a stronger and more beautiful green, if you omit the pine nuts and cheese or spreads only on the noodles.
-Further, you can make beautiful sharp Pesto with a chili pepper.
+To get a stronger and more beautiful green, if omit the pine nuts and cheese or spreads only on the noodles.
+Further, you can make beautiful sharp Pesto with chili pepper.
 Fresh red chili slices here, do something for the eye.

 A bunch arugula